Wednesday, July 24, 2024

 Jerimiah 51:25 Behold, I am against thee, O destroying mountain (kingdom), saith the LORD, which destroys all the earth: and I will stretch out mine hand upon thee, and roll thee down from the rocks, and will make thee a burnt mountain.

 This is further supported by the Greek word John used which translates into English as: mountain: ὄρος, oros.
-When used symbolically, a mountain represents a kingdom.
+When used prophetically and, symbolically, a mountain represents a kingdom.
 A hill has no prophetic significance or symbolic reference.
-A hill in the Greek is βουνός 'bounos' and was not used.
-The heads upon the red dragon and the beast kingdom that carry the woman in Revelation 13:1-3 and Revelation 17 are kingdoms.
-(Which also demonstrates the woman's international reach and, her connection with the kings of the earth in Rev 17:2,18).
+A hill in the Greek is βουνός 'bounos' and is not found in verse 9.
+The heads upon the red dragon and the beast who rises from the sea: Revelation 13:1-4 and, carries the woman in Revelation 17 are kingdoms; which also demonstrates the woman's international reach and, her connection with the kings of the earth in the last days: Rev 17:2,18; 18:3.

 The woman sits upon seven world kingdoms that belong to the beast.

-So, can we now identify the heads upon the beast kingdom as individual kingdoms?
-We are further told that one of the heads (kingdom) was, and is not (wounded to death) and yet is (was healed), 17:8, and will be the eighth kingdom which is of the seven (heads) 17:11.
+So, we can identify the heads upon the beast as individual kingdoms.
+We are told that one of the heads (kingdom) was, and is not (wounded to death) and yet is (was healed), 17:8, and will be the eighth which is of the seven (heads) 17:11.

 17:11 And the beast (kingdom) that was, and is not, even he is the eighth, and is of the seven (heads, kingdoms) and goeth into perdition.

-Three world kingdoms were not beast kingdoms, Egypt, Assyria and Rome; the sixth head.
+Three world powers were not beast kingdoms, Egypt, Assyria and Rome; the sixth head.

-The word that John used for wounded to death, slain is: εσφαγμενην which translates from the Greek as: having been butchered.
-This word in the Greek implies that this was done in a 'ritual state' or ritual sense, as an act of God in a balance of power, or, to take power away.
-The use of this word implies by scriptural context that this head wound was to a beast kingdom as a beast can be hunted, wounded or mortally slain.
+The word that John used for wounded to deathslain is: εσφαγμενην which translates from the Greek as: having been butchered.
+This word implies that this was done in a 'ritual state' or ritual sense, as an act of God in a balance of power, or, to take power away.
+The use of this word implies, by scriptural context, that this head wound was to a beast kingdom as a beast can be hunted, wounded or mortally slain; as it is a beast - a living, breathing animal.

-According to most Bible teachers the heads are the seven hills of Rome.
-Using that interpretation (taken from the introduction section of Alexander Hislop's book The Two Babylons) we have to look at Rev 13:3 and figure out which of the seven hills of Rome had been wounded to death, and watch for it to rise from the abyss, healed and restored prior to the rise of antichrist.
-And the world will be amazed at the hill that was healed ie: was, and was not, yet is 17:8,11 - wounded to death and healed.
+According to most Bible teachers the heads are the seven hills of Rome; which automatically assumes that the fourth beast as Rome, stifling further interpretation of prophecy.
+Using that assumption (taken from the introduction section of Alexander Hislop's book The Two Babylons) we have to look at Rev 13:3 and figure out which of the seven hills of Rome had been wounded to death, and watch for it to rise from the abyss, healed and restored when antichrist steps onto the world scene.
+And the world will be amazed at the hill that was, and was not, yet is 17:8,11 - wounded to death and healed.

-Verse 13:5 transitions the focus from the beast kingdom to the king which is carried through to verse 10.
-The beast kingdom is also given masculine pronouns such as he, and him, which often leads to confusion, transposing a head for a wounded horn or, king.
+Verse 13:5 transitions the focus away from the kingdom to the little horn or, surrogate king which carries through to verse 10.
+The beast kingdom is given masculine pronouns such as he, his and him, which often leads to confusion, transposing a wounded head for a wounded horn or, king.

-Beast (kingdoms) rise from the sea, kings rise from the earth:
+Daniel 7:17: Beast (kingdoms) rise from the sea, kings rise from the earth.
+Kings rise from kingdoms, they don't rise from hills.

-The ten horns or ten kings Rev 17:12a connect the beast kingdom of antichrist with the fourth beast of Daniel 7:23,24, placing it into the tribulation period... for a short time.
+The ten horns or ten kings Rev 13:1b, 17:12a connect the beast kingdom with the fourth beast of Daniel 7:23,24, rising just prior to the tribulation period... for a short time.
+The beast kingdom, the wounded head ascends from the abyss as the eighth world power.

-A kingdom is recognized by its king, and the king by his kingdom.
-The king of this beast kingdom is the little horn which is further emphasized in Daniel 7:24,25.
-The little horn will rise from the kingdom of the ten horns.
+A kingdom is recognized by its king, and the king by his kingdom; this kingdom will be notably recognized by its ten kings, and the little horn or little king that rises up among them to make war with the saints.
+The little horn is further emphasized in Daniel 7:8,20,24,25.
+The little horn will rise from the head, the kingdom of the ten horns.

-Once he rises, the head of the ten horns rises from the abys as the eighth kingdom, the beast kingdom.
-Rev 17:11 The seventh becomes the eighth or the totality of the beast.
-This verse tells us that Daniels fourth beast with the ten horns is attached to the red dragon and his mini-me as a seventh head; a seventh world kingdom that rises after Rome.
+As he rises, the red dragon raises the head of ten horns from the abys as the eighth kingdom: Rev 17:11.
+The seventh becomes the eighth or the totality of the beast.
+This verse tells us that Daniels fourth beast with the ten horns is attached to the red dragon and his beast as a seventh head; a seventh world kingdom - the kingdom that rises after Rome.

 So, basically what I am trying to pass onto you by way of this study is: don't be fooled by the sensationalism.
-The beast from the sea is a biblical 'beast' kingdom, not a government or, a set of governments, a person or a king.
+The beast from the sea is a biblical 'beast' kingdom, that rises from the sea just as three previous beast kingdoms had done: the lion, the bear and the leopard.
+The beast is not a set of governments, a person or a king.
 Does a king have seven heads?
 Of course not.
-The heads are individual worldly kingdoms joined to, and united with, the beast kingdom.
+The heads are world kingdoms joined to, and united with, the beast kingdom.
+These kingdoms are given to the beast of ten horns by the red dragon.

 Beware: people like to sensationalize things using scripture they believe you don't understand.
 And once you see it and understand what John's scripture is detailing, it becomes clear and the rest of Revelation 13 and 17 fall into place.
 You can read it and understand exactly what John saw while in the spirit -- and what he was documenting as instructed by Yeshua Hamashiach.
 As bible students, we should be aware of these subtle differences.